parrysecurity/ParryPot/README.md

 sudo systemctl daemon-reload
 sudo systemctl enable parrypot sudo systemctl start parrypot
 🔧 TroubleshootingIssueSolutionPort already in useChange the port in CONFIG or kill the existing process: sudo fuser -k 5000/tcpPermission deniedRun with sudo (required for binding ports below 1024).Module not foundEnsure you ran pip3 install -r requirements.txt.Dashboard not loadingCheck your firewall settings: sudo ufw allow 5000/tcp.🤝 ContributingWe welcome contributions!Fork the repository.Create a feature branch (git checkout -b feature/amazing-feature).Commit your changes (git commit -m "Add amazing feature").Push to the branch (git push origin feature/amazing-feature).Open a Pull Request.📄 LicenseDistributed under the MIT License.
-See LICENSE for more information.🙏 AcknowledgmentsBuilt with Python, Chart.js, and Leaflet.js.Inspired by modern SOC requirements.Glassmorphism design elements sourced from the Figma community.📞 Contact & SupportIf ParryPot helps your security operations, please consider showing your support:⭐ Star the repository on GitHub!📢 Share it with your security team.ChannelLinkGitHub@parrysecurityWebsiteparrysecurity.online IssuesReport a BugMade with 🍯 by ParrySecurity Catch attackers before they catch you.
+See LICENSE for more information.🙏 AcknowledgmentsBuilt with Python, Chart.js, and Leaflet.js.Inspired by modern SOC requirements.Glassmorphism design elements sourced from the Figma community.📞 Contact & SupportIf ParryPot helps your security operations, please consider showing your support:⭐ Star the repository on GitHub!📢 Share it with your security team.ChannelLinkGitHub@parrysecurityWebsiteparrysecurity.onlineEmailsecurityparry@gmail.comIssuesReport a BugMade with 🍯 by ParrySecurity Catch attackers before they catch you.